-A serious breach of academic integrity is plagiarism.
-AlIAS subscribes to a plagiarismdetection service.
+Plagiarism is considered a serious breach of academic integrity.
+AIIAS subscribes to a plagiarism-detection service.
 Students discovered to have plagiarized written work will receive a failing grade for the plagiarized assignment.
 Submission of a paper prepared by another person, however, carries a penalty of a grade of F for the course, regardless of high achievements in other components of the course requirements.
 Sanctions may also be applied to the one who wrote the paper, even if he/she was not attending the same class.